 In the months of May and June 2022, dividends totaling ThUS\$ 259,900 have been paid.
-As of June 30, 2022, no dividends payable are recognized in respect of earnings for the first half of 2022.
+As of September 30, 2022, no dividends payable are recognized in respect of earnings for the period from January to September 2022.

 The Consolidated Statement of Changes in Equity discloses the changes in the Corporation's equity.